-The short answer to this is to install one downlight per square metre, leaving one metre spacing's between each downlight and a distance of half a metre from the walls.
-This would generally get you the correct results.
+If you're looking for the short answer to this, you can install 1 downlight per square metre, leaving 1 metre spacing's between each downlight and a distance of 1/2 a metre from the walls.
+This would generally get you the correct, bright and even lighting results.
 But this is more of a question of how many downlights per square metre?
 And does not account for other variables.

 However, rooms are used for different purposes and require different levels of brightness (lux).
-For example; in a kitchen it would be better to have a higher lux level to allow you to see what you are doing better.
+For example; in a kitchen it would be better to have a higher lux level to allow you to see what you're doing better.
 For kitchens we recommend an average of 300 lux.
-Whereas in a lounge were you are only watching TV, you may only require an average of 150 lux.
+Whereas in a lounge where you're only watching TV, you may only require an average of 150 lux.

 For some unknown reason there are no industry set recommendations for lux levels in homes.
 Specific lux levels are only used for commercial buildings, for example an office should be set at a minimum of 500 lux.
 Anything else you read on the internet etc. is a matter of opinion not fact.

 As there are many variables to consider with lighting design, ranging from obvious ones such as the brightness (lumen output) of the downlight you want to install; to more complicated ones like uniformity, maintenance and reflectance factors, we offer a lighting design service to take away the guessing and make it more accurate.
 We charge a fee of £20+VAT per room, our lighting design service is available on request, please email details of your project including your room dimensions, plans, drawings and any other information you've got.
 We can then send a link for payment.
 Our £20+VAT charge is per room, not per building.
 If you have a large property with lots of rooms, please contact us for a quotation.
 Some room types are quick and easy to do, but some rooms with lots of cupboards and furniture to add, or rooms with apex ceilings or awkward shapes take considerably longer for us to do.